-Anaphylaxis/Hypersensitivity Reactions Anaphylaxis/hypersensitivity reactions have been reported with the use of antibacterial agents, including daptomycin for injection, and may be life-threatening.
-If an allergic reaction to daptomycin for injection occurs, discontinue the drug and institute appropriate therapy [see Adverse Reactions (6.2)].
+Anaphylaxis/hypersensitivity reactions have been reported with the use of antibacterial agents, including daptomycin for injection, and may be life-threatening.
+If an allergic reaction to Daptomycin for Injection occurs, discontinue the drug and institute appropriate therapy [see Adverse Reactions (6.2)].

-Myopathy and Rhabdomyolysis Myopathy, defined as muscle aching or muscle weakness in conjunction with increases in creatine phosphokinase (CPK) values to greater than 10 times the upper limit of normal (ULN), has been reported with the use of daptomycin for injection.
-Rhabdomyolysis, with or without acute renal failure, has been reported [see Adverse Reactions (6.2)].
+Myopathy and Rhabdomyolysis

+Myopathy, defined as muscle aching or muscle weakness in conjunction with increases in creatine phosphokinase (CPK) values to greater than 10 times the upper limit of normal (ULN), has been reported with the use of daptomycin for injection.
+Rhabdomyolysis, with or without acute renal failure, has been reported [see Adverse Reactions (6.2)]

-Patients receiving daptomycin for injection should be monitored for the development of muscle pain or weakness, particularly of the distal extremities.
-In patients who receive daptomycin for injection, CPK levels should be monitored weekly, and more frequently in patients who received recent prior or concomitant therapy with an HMG-CoA reductase inhibitor or in whom elevations in CPK occur during treatment with daptomycin for
+Patients receiving Daptomycin for Injection should be monitored for the development of muscle pain or weakness, particularly of the distal extremities.
+In patients who receive Daptomycin for Injection, CPK levels should be monitored weekly, and more frequently in patients who received recent prior or concomitant therapy with an HMG-CoA reductase inhibitor or in whom elevations in CPK occur during treatment with Daptomycin for Injection.

 In adult patients with renal impairment, both renal function and CPK should be monitored more frequently than once weekly [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].
 In Phase 1 studies and Phase 2 clinical trials in adults, CPK elevations appeared to be more frequent when daptomycin for injection was dosed more than once daily.
-Therefore, daptomycin for injection should not be dosed more frequently than once a day.

-Daptomycin for injection should be discontinued in Daptomycin for injection should be discontinued in patients with unexplained signs and symptoms of myopathy in conjunction with CPK elevations to levels > 1,000 U/L (~5× ULN), and in patients without reported symptoms who have marked elevations in CPK, with levels > 2,000 U/L (≥ 10× ULN).
-In addition, consideration should be given to suspending agents associated with rhabdomyolysis, such as HMG-CoA reductase inhibitors, temporarily in patients receiving daptomycin for injection [see Drug Interactions (7.1)].
+Therefore, Daptomycin for Injection should not be dosed more frequently than once a day.
+Daptomycin for Injection should be discontinued in patients with unexplained signs and symptoms of myopathy in conjunction with CPK elevations to levels >1.000 U/L (~5× ULN), and in patients without reported symptoms who have marked elevations in CPK, with levels >2,000 U/L (≥10× ULN).
+In addition, consideration should be given to suspending agents associated with rhabdomyolysis, such as HMG-CoA reductase inhibitors, temporarily in patients receiving Daptomycin for Injection [see Drug Interactions

-Eosinophilic Pneumonia
+5.3 Eosinophilic Pneumonia

 Eosinophilic pneumonia has been reported in patients receiving daptomycin for injection [see Adverse Reactions (6.2)].
-In reported cases associated with daptomycin trains (s.2).
-Imported cases associated with aptomycin for injection, patients developed fever, dyspnea with hypoxic respiratory insufficiency, and diffuse pulmonary infiltrates or organizing pneumonia.
-In general, patients developed eosinophilic pneumonia 2 to 4 weeks after starting daptomycin for injection and improved when daptomycin for injection was discontinued and steroid theorem, was initiated.
-Programment of the production of the p daptomycin for injection was discontinued and sterold therapy was initiated.
+In reported cases associated with daptomycin for injection, patients developed fever, dyspnea with hypoxic respiratory insufficiency, and diffuse pulmonary infiltrates or organizing pneumonia.
+In general, patients developed eosinophilic pneumonia 2 to 4 weeks after starting daptomycin for injection and improved when daptomycin for injection was discontinued and steroid therapy was initiated.
 Recurrence of eosinophilic pneumonia upon re-exposure has been reported.
-Patients who develop these signs and symptoms while receiving daptomycin for injection should undergo prompt medical evaluation, and daptomycin for injection should be discontinued immediately.
-Treatment with systemic steroids is recommended. steroids is recommended.
+Patients who develop these signs and symptoms while receiving Daptomycin for Injection should undergo prompt medical evaluation, and Daptomycin for Injection should be discontinued immediately.
+Treatment with systemic steroids is recommended potential effects on muscular, neuromuscular, and/or nervous systems (either peripheral and/or central) observed in neonatal dogs with intravenous daptomycin [see Nonclinical Toxicology (13.2)].